What Are the Different Types of Credit Scores?

 How is your VantageScore calculated?

-While both FICO Score and VantageScore take payment history heavily into consideration, VantageScore 3.0 (the most commonly used model) takes factors such as your debt balances and available credit into account.
+While both FICO Score and VantageScore take payment history heavily into consideration, VantageScore 3.0 (the most commonly used model) takes factors like your debt balances and available credit into account.

 How to check your credit scores and reports

-Understanding your credit score before applying for a new credit card or loan can give you insight into whether you may qualify for new credit and what interest rates you can expect.
+Understanding your credit score before applying for a new credit card or loan can give you insight into whether you may qualify for new credit, and the interest rates you can expect.

 You can check your credit for free in several ways without negatively impacting your score.

 - Credit bureaus: Consumers can get their credit score from each of the three major credit bureaus.
-You can request your FICO Score from Experian every 30 days, and get your VantageScore from Equifax and TransUnion.
+You can request your FICO Score from Experian daily, and receive your VantageScore monthly from Equifax or daily from TransUnion.

 - Your bank or credit union: If you have an account with a bank or credit union, ask if they offer a free credit score tool.
 For instance, Wells Fargo offers its customers free monthly access to their FICO Score.